 We were all crammed against the bar, elbows pressed to the counter and leaning forward to hear the audio as Donald Trump gave his victory speech.
 Clinton had just called him to concede his victory.
 A woman screamed at the screen, “She just gave UP?”

-We were a room full of hippies and outcasts from all over the world who had traveled to this remote Northern California mountain town, with a population of only 300, to find seasonal work in the medical marijuana industry.
+We were a room full of hippies and outcasts from all over the world who had traveled to this remote Northern California mountain town, with a population of only 300, to find seasonal work in the medical cannabis industry.
 Most of us were camping, and the bar was the only place we could watch the television.
-People openly rolled joints on the tables, and smoked it right outside on the front porch.
+People openly rolled joints on the tables and smoked it on the front porch.
 A woman in her early twenties was attempting to light a red “Make America Great Again” hat on fire as her drunk friend told her that the hat was made out of rayon and would not burn.